 In London – you will be required to consult one of our doctors before being referred for a scan.

 In Aberdeen – you may access the service without a referral from a doctor.
-Scans are available Monday to Saturday, with early and late evening appointments.
+Scans are available Monday to Friday, with early morning and late afternoon appointments.